andresfelipemendez/GP1/README.md

-# Game Programming in C++ - Data-Oriented Design Implementation
+# Game Programming in C++: Data-Oriented Design and ECS Implementation

-This repository contains the examples from the book "Game Programming in C++" by Sanjay Madhav, implemented in two different ways:

-Following the book's original examples
-Converting the examples to a data-oriented design (DOD) approach using the ENTT framework

-This project serves as an exercise and a portfolio piece to demonstrate the application of data-oriented design principles in game development.
+Welcome to this repository which showcases practical examples from the book "Game Programming in C++" by Sanjay Madhav.
+Here, the examples are implemented using two distinct approaches: traditional methods as prescribed in the book and innovative techniques I have adopted to modernize them.
+The repository follows the book's structure up to Chapter 5.
+Beyond this, I diverge from the book's outdated use of mesh files in favor of modern GLTF formats, which are more suited to current industry standards.

+In my adaptation, I emphasize Data-Oriented Design (DOD) principles to optimize data layout and performance.
+Additionally, I integrate the Entity Component System (ECS) approach utilizing the ENTT framework, providing a clean, efficient way to manage game entities and state.

+This project not only serves as a comprehensive exercise in applying these advanced concepts but also acts as a key portfolio piece to illustrate my capabilities in game development.
+Notable modifications include the replacement of the SOIL library with stb_image for better support and the use of JSON for scene descriptions, which enhances flexibility and version control compatibility during the game development process.

 ## Table of Contents